-Safeguarding children is central to everything we do at Foley Infant Academy.
+Safeguarding children and young people is central to everything we do at Foley Infant Academy

-This section of the school’s website gives an overview of the policies, partnerships, programmes and mechanisms that are in place to safeguard the children who attend Foley Infant Academy.
+This section of the school’s website gives an overview of the policies, partnerships, programmes and mechanisms that are in place to safeguard the children and young people who attend Foley Academy.
+Please view our safeguarding and child protection policy via the Policies - Foley Academy page of the website.

 The full suite of current and ratified Safeguarding policies is available to interested parties on request.
 However, the key policies are freely available to all, and are clearly signposted, as appropriate, on this website.